-German dieselgate trial begins without ex-VW boss Martin Winterkorn | DW | 16.09.2021
+German Dieselgate trial begins without ex-VW boss Martin Winterkorn | DW | 16.09.2021

 Winterkorn will fall in the latter category of defendants, said Dudenhöffer — a claim that the auto expert isn't buying: "Normal human behavior suggests it is impossible for someone at the head of such a company not to know [what's going on]," he said, adding that this would be even more unlikely for a technology afficionado like Winterkorn, who would "know every screw" in a car.

 Stefan Bratzel, another German auto industry analyst, echoes this view.
-The director of the Center of Automotive Management at the Bergisch-Gladbach Business School, told DW that he would be "very surprised" if Winterkorn had no clue about his engineers' technology solutions.
+The director of the Center of Automotive Management at the Bergisch Gladbach university of business studies ( FHDW), told DW that he would be "very surprised" if Winterkorn had no clue about his engineers' technology solutions.

 The VW boss wanted to unseat Toyota as the world's leading car company, Bratzel argued.
 Winterkorn was seeking to market VW's "clean diesel" technology as an alternative to the Japanese carmaker's successful hybrid models, he said.